layer5io/layer5/CONTRIBUTING.md

 We are beyond excited to see that you want to contribute!
 We would love to accept your contributions.
 Layer5 is built by the community and warmly welcomes collaboration.
 There are many ways in which one could contribute to Layer5 and every contribution is equally appreciated here.
 Navigate through the following to understand more about contributing here.

-# Before you get started
+# Before You Get Started

 ## Code of Conduct